 Many Americans are ill-prepared for retirement.
-Some confess that they have less than $1,000 saved for their Golden Years.
-The rising cost of healthcare provides many concerns for retirees, who on average, spend hundreds of thousands of dollars on out-of-pocket medical expenses as couples during retirement.
+Some confess that they have less than $1,000 saved.
+The rising cost of healthcare provides many concerns for retirees.
+On average they spend hundreds of thousands of dollars on out-of-pocket medical expenses.
 If you want to avoid spending through your savings too quickly, there are some things you should do.
 Consider this your short but focused guide on how to maintain your savings once you have accumulated wealth.

 What’s Eating Your Retirement Savings?